-- (i) $C_c$ denotes the largest accident risk concentration of the insurer in country $c_i$ - (ii) $SI{(e,i)}$ denotes the value of the benefits payable to each insured person i in group $C_c$ in case of event e determined in accordance with paragraph (3); and - (iii) the sum is over all insured persons i who are insured against event e and are members of the group $C_e$ . - (3) In respect of the benefits as referred to in paragraph (2)(b)(ii)- - (a) if the benefits of an insurance contract depend on the nature or extent of the injury resulting from event e, the calculation of the value of the benefits is based on the maximum benefits obtainable under the contract that are consistent with the event; and - (b) for medical expense insurance obligations the value of the benefits is based on an estimate of the average amounts paid in case of event e, assuming the insured person is disabled for the duration specified and taking into account the specific guarantees the obligations include. - (4) The event types e to be considered in the accident concentration scenario, and the corresponding ratios $x_e$ are as follows-
+- (i) Cc denotes the largest accident risk concentration of the insurer in country c; - (ii) $SI{(e,i)}$ denotes the value of the benefits payable to each insured person i in group $C_c$ in case of event e determined under paragraph (3); and - (iii) the sum is over all insured persons i who are insured against event e and are members of the group $C_c$ . - (3) In respect of the benefits as referred to in paragraph (2)(b)(ii) - (a) if the benefits of an insurance contract depend on the nature or extent of the injury resulting from event e, the calculation of the value of the benefits is based on the maximum benefits obtainable under the contract that are consistent with the event; and - (b) for medical expense insurance obligations the value of the benefits is based on an estimate of the average amounts paid in case of event e, assuming the insured person is disabled for the duration specified and taking into account the specific guarantees the obligations include. - (4) The event types e to be considered in the accident concentration scenario, and the corresponding ratios $x_e$ are as follows, -

-Event type e $x_e$ Death caused by an accident 10.0% Permanent disability caused by an accident 1.5% Disability lasting 10 years, caused by an accident 5.0% Disability lasting 12 months, caused by an accident 13.5% Medical treatment caused by an accident 30.0% homogenous risk groups, provided that the grouping of contracts complies with the requirements set out in regulation 36.
+Event type e x e Death caused by an accident 10.0% Permanent disability caused by an accident 1.5% Disability lasting 10 years, caused by an accident 5.0% Disability lasting 12 months, caused by an accident 13.5% Medical treatment caused by an accident 30.0%

-(5) If regulation 25 is complied with, an insurer may calculate the value of the benefits payable by the insurer for the insured person based on
+(5) If regulation 8 is complied with, an insurer may calculate the value of the benefits payable by the insurer for the insured person based on homogenous risk groups, provided that the grouping of contracts complies with the requirements set out in regulation 19.

-119 Health catastrophe pandemic risk capital requirement
+99 Health catastrophe pandemic risk capital requirement

-"health catastrophe pandemic risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from a pandemic resulting in a large number of non-lethal claims.
+- (1) In this regulation, - - "health catastrophe pandemic risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from a pandemic resulting in a large number of non-lethal claims.

-(2) Under regulation 116(2)(c), an insurer's health catastrophe pandemic risk capital requirement is the loss in the insurer's basic own-funds resulting from an instantaneous loss of an amount that, without deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles, is calculated as follows-
+(2) Under regulation 96(2)(c), an insurer's health catastrophe pandemic risk capital requirement is the loss in the insurer's basic own-funds resulting from an instantaneous loss of an amount that, without deduction of the amounts recoverable from reinsurance contracts and special purpose vehicles, is calculated as follows, -

-$$L_p = 0.000075 \cdot E$$
+$$L_p = 0.000075 \cdot E + 0.4 \cdot \sum_C N_C \cdot M_C$$